DigishaAdhaduk/keeper/README.md

-This is a clone of Google keep
+This is inspired by Google keep